Fitness to Study

 The exploratory Fitness to Study meeting

-The meeting is led by the Head of Student Services (or nominee) with the Head of Student Experience and Academic Outcomes acting in a supportive / advisory role to consider the academic pathway.
-The role of the Student Services representative is to help facilitate discussion, give guidance on the support available, provide relevant information, and to facilitate later assessment (if deemed necessary).
+The meeting is led by the Head of Student Services (or nominee) with School nominee acting in a supportive / advisory role to consider the academic pathway.
+The role of the Student Services representative is to give guidance on the support available and provide relevant information.

 Support for Health and Wellbeing